lammps/lammps/doc/src/atom_style.rst

 particle styles assign mass to individual particles on a per-particle basis.

-For the *sphere* and *bpm/sphere* styles, the particles are spheres and each stores a per-particle diameter and mass.
+For the *sphere*, *sphere/temp*, and *bpm/sphere* styles, the particles are spheres and each stores a per-particle diameter and mass.
 If the diameter > 0.0, the particle is a finite-size sphere.
 If the diameter = 0.0, it is a point particle.
 Note that by use of the *disc* keyword with the :doc:`fix nve/sphere <fix_nve_sphere>`, :doc:`fix nvt/sphere <fix_nvt_sphere>`, :doc:`fix nph/sphere <fix_nph_sphere>`, :doc:`fix npt/sphere
 <fix_npt_sphere>` commands for the *sphere* style, spheres can be effectively treated as 2d
 discs for a 2d simulation if desired.
 See also the :doc:`set density/disc <set>` command.
-The *sphere* and *bpm/sphere* styles take an optional 0 or 1 argument.
+These styles take an optional 0 or 1 argument.
 A value of 0 means the radius of each sphere is constant for the duration of the simulation.
 A value of 1 means the radii may vary dynamically during the simulation, e.g. due to use of